-Stay tuned for next week’s installment in our Legal Ops Continuity Series: Building your legal ops continuity plan.
-We’ll walk you through the process of building your legal operations continuity plan, and will share several lessons learned from law firm and corporate legal operations leaders.
+In our Legal Ops Continuity Series: Building your legal ops continuity plan we’ll walk you through the process of building your legal operations continuity plan, and will share several lessons learned from law firm and corporate legal operations leaders.

 About the Hyperion Legal Ops Continuity Series